 For a derivative to qualify as a hedge at inception and throughout the hedged period, the Company formally documents the nature of the hedged items and the relationships between the hedging instruments and the hedged items, as well as its risk-management objectives, strategies for undertaking the various hedge transactions, and the methods of assessing hedge effectiveness and ineffectiveness.
 In addition, for hedges of forecasted transactions, the significant characteristics and expected terms of a forecasted transaction must be specifically identified, and it must be probable that each forecasted transaction would occur.
 If it were deemed probable that the forecasted transaction would not occur, the gain or loss on the derivative instrument would be recognized in earnings immediately.
-The amount of such gains or losses that were recognized in earnings during the twenty-six weeks ended July 29, 2017 was not significant and there were no such gains or losses in the corresponding prior-year period.
+The amount of such gains or losses that were recognized in earnings during the thirty-nine weeks ended October 28, 2017 was not significant and there were no such gains or losses in the corresponding prior-year period.
 Derivative financial instruments qualifying for hedge accounting must maintain a specified level of effectiveness between the hedging instrument and the item being hedged, both at inception and throughout the hedged period, which management evaluates periodically.

 The primary currencies to which the Company is exposed are the euro, British pound, Canadian dollar, and Australian dollar.
 For the most part, merchandise inventories are purchased by each geographic area in their respective local currency.
 The most significant exception to this is the United Kingdom, whose merchandise inventory purchases are denominated in euros.
 For option and foreign exchange forward contracts designated as cash flow hedges of the purchase of inventory, the effective portion of gains and losses is deferred as a component of AOCL and is recognized as a component of cost of sales when the related inventory is sold.
 The amount reclassified to cost of sales related to such contracts was not significant for any of the periods presented.
-The effective portion of gains are losses related to cash flow hedges recorded to earnings was also not significant for any of the periods presented.
+The effective portion of gains or losses associated with other forward contracts is deferred as a component of AOCL until the underlying transaction is reported in earnings.
+The ineffective portion of gains and losses related to cash flow hedges recorded to earnings was also not significant for any of the periods presented.
 When using a forward contract as a hedging instrument, the Company excludes the time value of the contract from the assessment of effectiveness.
 At quarter-end, substantially all of the Company's hedged forecasted transactions were less than twelve months into the future, and the Company expects the derivative-related amounts reported in AOCL to be reclassified to earnings within twelve months.

-The net change in the fair value of the foreign exchange derivative financial instruments designated as cash flow hedges was a \$2 million gain for the thirteen weeks ended July 29, 2017 and a \$1 million gain for the twenty-six weeks ended July 29, 2017.
-At July 29, 2017, a \$2 million gain remained in AOCL.
-For both the thirteen and twenty-six weeks ended July 30, 2016, the net change in fair value was a \$3 million gain.
-The notional value of the foreign exchange contracts designed as hedges outstanding at July 29, 2017 was \$125 million, and these contracts mature at various dates through August 2018.
+The net change in the fair value of the foreign exchange derivative financial instruments designated as cash flow hedges was not significant for the thirteen weeks ended October 28, 2017 and was a \$1 million gain for the thirty-nine weeks ended October 28, 2017.
+At October 28, 2017, a \$2 million gain remained in AOCL.
+For the thirteen and thirty-nine weeks ended October 29, 2016, the net change in fair value was a \$1 million and \$4 million gain, respectively.
+The notional value of the foreign exchange contracts designated as hedges outstanding at October 28, 2017 was \$138 million, and these contracts mature at various dates through January 2019.